huehello/website/faq/huehello.md

  **Can I share Pro state with my Family?**<br/> We encourage you to become pro and support development of this awesome app.
 But if you want to share the pro state with your family member, pro members can fill a form from inside the app and request a FREE code for family.

  {: .box-plain}
  **Some error occured while programming accessory?**<br/> Sometimes when you program an Hue accessory, you might face some error.
 It can happen because of various reasons.
-No space in the Bridge is one primary reason. kindly try official app and contact us.
+No space in the Bridge is one primary reason.<br/> You can share the error with us by going to Settings -> HueHello Settings ->  Feedback ->Error and we will try to solve.